klsingh/Haskell-Project-02/README.md

-src/Member.hs - contains the implementation of the Member module. src/Book.hs - contains the implementation of the Book module. src/Utils.hs - contains utility functions used by other modules. test/Spec.hs - sets up the test environment. test/LibrarySpec.hs - contains tests for the Library module. test/MemberSpec.hs - contains tests for the Member module. test/BookSpec.hs - contains tests for the Book module.
+src/Member.hs - contains the implementation of the Member module. src/Book.hs - contains the implementation of the Book module. src/Utils.hs - contains utility functions used by other modules. test/Test.hs - sets up the test environment.
 LICENSE - contains the license for the project.
 README.md - contains a brief overview of the project.
 Setup.hs - is used by Cabal to build the project.
-LMS.cabal - specifies the dependencies and other project information.
+Library.cabal - specifies the dependencies and other project information.
 ```
 ## Modules